Robin Gray (New Zealand politician): Member of Parliament

 He joined the National Party in 1956, and held a number of positions in its internal hierarchy.
 In the 1978 election, he was elected to replace Peter Gordon as MP for Clutha, a safe National seat that practically guaranteed election.
 He was elected in 1978 and held the electorate until the 1996 election, when it was abolished and he retired.

 Gray became the National Party's Junior Whip in 1985 and the Senior Whip in 1987.

 Speaker of the House of Representatives

 When National won office in the 1990 election, Gray was made Speaker of the House of Representatives.
-After the 1993 election, however, the National Party held a majority of only a single seat – as the Speaker could not vote, re-appointing Gray to the Speakership would leave Parliament deadlocked.
+After the 1993 election, however, the National Party saw its majority pared back to a single seat.
+As the Speaker could only vote in the event of a tie, re-appointing Gray to the Speakership would leave Parliament deadlocked.
 National therefore offered the Speakership to Peter Tapsell of the Labour Party.
 Gray was appointed to the sinecure of Minister of State, and also became Associate Minister of Foreign Affairs.

 In the 1994 New Year Honours, Gray was appointed a Knight Bachelor.

 As Speaker of the House of Representatives, Gray was entitled to the title of The Honourable, and he was granted use of the honorific for the rest of his life in 1994.